SummaryRead the full fact sheet

 - risks and possible complications – it is important that you understand the risks and complications so that you can weigh up whether blepharoplasty is right for you

-- medication – tell your doctor and surgeon about any medication that you take regularly or have recently taken, including over-the-counter preparations like fish oils and vitamin supplements
+- medication – tell your medical practitioner about any medication that you take regularly or have recently taken, including over-the-counter preparations like fish oils and vitamin supplements

-- past reactions to medication – tell your doctor and surgeon if you have ever had a bad reaction or a side effect from any medication including anaesthesia
+- past reactions to medication – tell your medical practitioner if you have ever had a bad reaction or a side effect from any medication including anaesthesia

-- preparation for surgery – your surgeon will give you detailed instructions on what you should do at home to prepare for surgery.
+- preparation for surgery – your medical practitioner will give you detailed instructions on what you should do at home to prepare for surgery.
 For example, you may be advised to take a particular medication or alter the dose of an existing medication.
 Follow all instructions carefully.

 You may have a local anaesthetic and sedation, or a general anaesthetic.
-Your surgeon will advise you on which is the best option for you.
+Your medical practitioner will advise you on which is the best option for you.

-The operation differs according to the details of the surgery, but generally, the surgeon will:
+The operation differs according to the details of the surgery, but generally, the medical practitioner will: